sampsyo/cs6120/content/blog/2019-12-18-heterocl-stream/index.md

 #### Stream Buffers

 In this work, we implement the streams with buffers that act like FIFOs.
 Instead of popping from or pushing to the buffers, we maintain a **head** and a **tail** pointer for each buffer.
 The pointers are stored as integer numbers.
 The head pointer points to the next element that will be read from, and the tail pointer points to the next element that will be written to.
 We update the pointers each time an element is written to or read from the buffer.
 We need to perform modulo operations if the pointer value is greater than the buffer size (i.e., FIFO depth).
-Since we may have two threads updating the pointers at the same time, we declare them as atomic numbers.
+Since we may have two threads updating the pointers at the same time, we use ``std::atomic`` provided by C++ to make sure there is no data race.
 Finally, we maintain a map so that we can access a stream according to its ID.

 #### LLVM JIT Extension